KhartesViewer/scroll2zarr/README.md

 zarr.

 Zarr offers a number of data compression methods; most of them do not perform well on scroll data.
+That is why `scroll_to_ome` does not compress the data that is stored in the zarr data volumes.
-One method that works well, on certain data sets, is that the zarr library can be set not to create chunks that are full of zeros.
+However, one method that works well, on certain data sets, is that the zarr library can be set not to create chunks that are full of zeros.
 That is, when writing chunks, if the zarr